avdkishore/add-free-tube/README.md

 # Add Free Tube

-An add free youtube clone which helps users to search and watch videos.
-Nothing else
+A youtube clone which helps users to search and watch videos.
+Completely in React &#x1F60D;

 ### Getting Started